Skip to main content

 The Priority Triad: Work, Right, Fast #

-When writing a new feature, developers often feel an internal pressure to write code that is perfectly optimized, clean, and elegant on the very first pass.
+When authoring a new feature, developers often feel internal pressure to write perfectly optimized, clean, and elegant code on the first pass.
 This perfectionism paralyzes progress and leads to "analysis paralysis."

 Instead, follow this strict, linear order of operations, widely attributed to Kent Beck: